Where now for PSG after latest European horror show? | Malay Mail

 The bold, brash French giants talk a good game, and their Qatari owners have thrown vast sums over nearly a decade now in an attempt to build the best side in Europe.

-Yet for the third year running they are out of Europe’s elite club competition in the first knockout round after yesterday’s stunning defeat on away goals against Manchester United.
+Yet for the third year running they are out of Europe’s elite club competition in the first knockout round after Wednesday’s stunning defeat on away goals against Manchester United.

 Coaches have come and gone, superstars have been signed, but in the Champions League all PSG seem able to achieve is to invent new and improbable ways to be eliminated.